philsgu/clinic_encounters/README.md

 # clinic_encounters
 SAMC Clinic Data Encounter Script

 Residency program script to analyze patient encounter numbers by age, sex, and race.
 Use to track required numbers in fulfilling ACGME requirements.
+NOTE THE PYTHON SCRIPT IS ONLY VAILD FOR STREAMLIT DATA DISPLAY